Processing Payments with Stripe

 - You need to support PayPal or other non-credit card payment types.

 As for the second situation, if, for whatever reason, you feel the need to support payments via PayPal, then it may not make sense to also implement Stripe.
-You could implement both–Stripe for credit cards and PayPal for only PayPal, but I’m not sure everyone people (although I’d be inclined to use both).
+You could implement both–Stripe for credit cards and PayPal for only PayPal, but I’m not sure everyone agrees (although I’d be inclined to use both).
 Stripe also does not support some more esoteric payment options, such as eCheque.

 At the time of this writing, Stripe supports Visa, Mastercard, American Express, JCB, Discover, and Diners Club in the United States; Visa, Mastercard, and American Express elsewhere (support doc).